JanCBrammer/OpenHRV/README.md

 disk shrinks and breathe in as it gets larger.
 Explore how different breathing rates affect your HRV by adjusting the `Rate` slider anytime during a session.
 Everyone has a personal breathing rate at which their HRV is at its highest.
 Usually that rate is somewhere between 4 and 7 breaths per minute.
+You can also hide the pacer by unchecking the `Show pacer` box if you want to practice regulating HRV on your own.

 ![adjust_breathing_pacer](adjust_breathing_pacer.gif)

 ### Biofeedback training
-Below you can watch heart rate variability biofeedback training in action.
-Note how the heart rate (blue curve) fluctuates along with the breathing pacer.
+Below you can watch heart rate variability (HRV) biofeedback training in action.
+Note how the blue heart rate curve rises and falls.
 These fluctuations are the "variability" in HRV.
-HRV (white curve) increases as breath and heart rate continue to synchronize.
 Your goal is to get the fluctuations large and regular.
-There is no "best" training target for HRV (as in "everyone should achieve an HRV of 500 msec").
+As you get better at this, the white HRV curve will go up.
+There is no "ideal" HRV, as in "everyone should achieve an HRV of 500 msec".
 Try to increase HRV relative to what you have achieved before and be aware that it can take a fair bit of practice to improve.

 ![biofeedback_demo](biofeedback_demo.gif)